CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `SOCIAL_LIE`            | Affects your ability to lie.
 `SOCIAL_PERSUADE`       | Affects your ability to persuade.
 `SPEED`                 | Affects your base speed.
-`STEALTH_MODIFIER`      | Same as mutation `stealth_modifier` value, amount to be subtracted from player's visibility range, capped to 60.
+`STEALTH_MODIFIER`      | Amount to be subtracted from player's visibility range, capped to 60.
 Negative values work, but are not very effective due to the way vision ranges are capped.
 `STOMACH_SIZE_MULTIPLIER`   | Same as mutation `stomach_size_multiplier` field, changes how much food you can consume at once. `"add": 1000` adds 1 L to stomach size
 `STRENGTH`              | Affects the strength stat.
 `THIRST`                |